Catastropha/ignis/README.md

 `ignis` is a high-level library that helps you write compact but full-featured training loops with metrics, early stops, and model checkpoints for deep learning library [PyTorch](https://pytorch.org/).

-With `ignis` you can solve problems thet require Supervised Learning and Deep Reinforcement Learning.
+With `ignis` you can solve Supervised Learning and Deep Reinforcement Learning problems.

 You can extend `ignis` according to your own needs.
 You can implement custom functionalities by extending simple abstract classes.